Snorkan/tools/README.md

 ![`nf-core lint`](docs/images/nf-core-lint.svg)

-You can use the `-k` / `--key` flag to run only named tests for faster debugging, eg: `nf-core lint -k files_exist -k files_unchanged`.
+You can use the `-k` / `--key` flag to run only named tests for faster debugging, e.g. `nf-core lint -k files_exist -k files_unchanged`.
 The `nf-core lint` command lints the current working directory by default, to specify another directory you can use `--dir <directory>`.

 ### Linting documentation